The-Podsiadly/Python-Tutorial/README.md

 When you finish downloading and installing Python onto your computer, test it out by opening up your **command prompt** (if you're using Windows) or **terminal** (if you're using Mac OS X).
 Type the following command `python` to get a response similar to the following:

+> Task: Show how to open command prompt in file explorer

 ```
 Python 3.8.1 (tags/v3.8.1:1b293b6, Dec 18 2019, 23:11:46) [MSC v.1916 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.